Chufa-The Savior of Sedges

 Chufa produced at my farm 2012.

-After thirty years of experimentation, I finally did manage to squeak out a couple of forms from the original J.L.
+I finally did manage to squeak out a couple of forms from the original J.L.
 Hudson Seedsman company as well as others.
 I was at a point of giving up until I visited a Detroit permaculture group with a few clumps of my chufa grass with tubers attached.
 I washed them thoroughly and removed all the stones.
-People kept eating them and saying over and over how delicious they were like minature coconuts.
-Gosh darn it, people love the chufa sedge.
-Inspired by the delicious fresh tubers, I continued my chufa quest.
-My early ripening strains with larger tubers where doing okay.
-This year I tried several in polybags which true to form brought in a lot of mice.
-They were digging down and yanking out the plants.
-Eventually I put a stop to that and saved the remainder using pelletized animal off and increasing the depth of the planting so it was more difficult to get to.
-So far so good, but I check them a few times a week for damage.
+People kept eating them and saying over and over how delicious they were.
+Gosh darn it, people love the miniature coconut tubers.
+Inspired by the delicious fresh tubers, I continued my chufa quest and grew more of them only to be nailed by the ever present rodent populations.
+The island of chufas I was creating was a huge magnet.
+If I were to do it again, I would build a screened house including screeening underneath the plants.
+The poly grow bags was a good method for them.
+They grow shallow in the soil and come out with the roots intact.

 Not A Nutsedge